yabesh12/Task-Manager-Client/README.md

 ## Usage

+- User Signup, Login, Logout (Token based Authentication & Authorization)
 - Create, edit, and delete tasks using the provided interface.
 - Mark tasks as complete or incomplete.
 - Organize tasks based on due date or status.
 - Utilize additional features such as search and pagination.
-- Admin, default user role previleges
+- Admin, default user role privileges